AI in banking

 • Core banking: 50+ out-of-the-box connectors

-• CRM systems: Pre-built integrations
+• CRM systems: pre-built integrations

-• Fintech ecosystem: Extensive partner connectivity
+• Fintech ecosystem: extensive partner connectivity

 Production readiness

-This is perhaps the most significant difference.
+This is the most significant difference.

-• Market history: 20+ years in production
+• 20+ years in production

-• Customer base: 150+ banks deployed
+• 120+ banks deployed

-• Public references: Customers are publicly listed
+• Customers publicly listed

-• Reference calls: Available from existing customers
+• Reference calls available from existing customers

-• Market history: Pre-launch, zero production deployments
+• Pre-launch as of early 2026, zero production deployments

-• Reference calls: Not available
+• Reference calls not available

 Target market fit

-Backbase is ideal for:
+Backbase is right for:

 • Financial institutions modernizing customer journeys progressively